MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint.

-1. Go to the Microsoft Defender Security Center at (https://securitycenter.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.
+1. Go to the Microsoft 365 Defender portal at (https://security.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.

 2. Select **Settings** from the left menu bar.